bartoszl/omdb-movie-search/README.md

 ## Running app locally

-In order to run the app locally you need to run two screipts"
+In order to run the app locally you need to run two scripts"

 `npm i`